 In January 2021, Steven Fuller wrote in The Mountain Journal that people who live in urban areas in the United States got tired of being cooped up and flocked to national parks in 2020.
 Visitors to Yellowstone in August 2020 increased by 7 percent over the near record numbers of August 2019.
 They jumped by 21 percent in September and then 110 percent in October.
 All without international tourists.

 Tourism got another boost in summer 2021.
 United Express expanded its schedule of direct flights Yellowstone’s airport to a variety of cities in June.
+Southwest, Delta and Alaska airlines also offer flights.
 In addition, Yellowstone Airport is scheduled to receive $1 million in 2022 as part of the president’s infrastructure plan.